-- Write a python script to display a simple message a. Ь. Write a python script to perform basic arithmetic - operations on two values which are accepted from the user. - 2.
-Write a python script to calculate the factorial а. of a given number. - Write a python script to calculate sum of individual digits of a given number. ь. - Write a python script to display the prime number с. series up to the given N Value.
+- Write a python script to display a simple message а. b.
+Write a python script to perform basic arithmetic operations on two values - which are accepted from the user. - Write a python script to calculate the factorial a. of a given number. - Write a python script to calculate sum of individual digits of a given number. b. - с.
+Write a python script to display the prime number series up to the given N Value.

 - a.
-Write a python script to find the largest number among three numbers and display them in ascending order using if-else construct. - Write a python script to create a simple text file, write the contents into the created file and display the same on to the console screen. - 4.
+Write a python script to find the largest number among three numbers and display them in ascending order using if-else construct. - b.
+Write a python script to create a simple text file, write the contents into the created file and display the same on to the console screen. - 4.
 Write a python script to remove all the occurrences of a given character from a text file, copy the resultant text into another text file.
 Find the total occurrences of the eliminated characters and display the count along with the contents of the text file on to the console. - a.
-Write a python script to display Fibonacci sequence of numbers using while loop, for loop and do-while loop constructs. - b.
-Write a python script to demonstrate string methods. - a.
-Write a python script to create a list and add n number of user-defined values to the list and display the same on to the console screen. - Write a python script to perform the following operations on Lists: (i) Matrix Addition. - (ii) Matrix Multiplication.
+Write a python script to display Fibonacci sequence of numbers using while loop, for loop and do-while loop constructs. - Write a python script to demonstrate string methods. - Write a python script to create a list and add n number of user-defined values to the list and display the same on to the console screen. - b.
+Write a python script to perform the following operations on Lists: (i) Matrix Addition. - (ii) Matrix Multiplication.

-- a.
+- 7. a.
 Write a python script to search a key element in the given list of elements. - b.
-Write a python script to arrange the given list of elements in ascending or descending order. - a.
+Write a python script to arrange the given list of elements in ascending or descending order. - 8. a.
 Write a python script to find GCD of two numbers using recursive and non recursive functions. - b.
-Write a python script to convert the following using functions: (i) Fahrenheit to Celsius temperature. - (ii) Celsius to Fahrenheit temperature. - a.
-Write a python script to draw a square using setposition method in absolute positioning. - b.
-Write a python script to draw a triangle using left, right and Forward methods in relative positioning. - Write a python script using penup and pendown methods to draw "W" character using turtle graphics. - Write a python script to create your own polygon shape and create an interesting design with it.
+Write a python script to convert the following using functions: (i) Fahrenheit to Celsius temperature. - (ii) Celsius to Fahrenheit temperature.
+Write a python script to draw a square using - Write a python script to draw a square using setposition method in absolute positioning. - Write a python script to draw a triangle using left, right and Forward methods in relative positioning. - c.
+Write a python script using penup and pendown methods to draw "W" character using turtle graphics. - d.
+Write a python script to create your own polygon shape and create an interesting design with it.

-- 10. Write a GUI Script for creating text label in a a. window. - Write a Python Script to create a command b. button.
-When the button is clicked the event should be handled and the message on the window should change from "Hello" to "Good Bye". - 11. а.
+- 10. a.
+Write a GUI Script for creating text label in a window. - b.
+Write a Python Script to create a command button.
+When the button is clicked the event should be handled and the message on the window should change from "Hello" to "Good Bye". - 11. a.
 Write a python script to demonstrate the Exception Handling.
-Write a Python script to demonstrate the Mouse - b. and Key Event handling.
-Write a python script to demonstrate menu- - с. driven applications - By forming a group of 3 to 4 members develop a mini-12. project for Horse Race Simulation with the help of GUI programming and tkinter package.
+Write a Python script to demonstrate the Mouse - b. and Key Event handling. - c.
+Write a python script to demonstrate menudriven applications - 12.
+By forming a group of 3 to 4 members develop a miniproject for Horse Race Simulation with the help of GUI programming and tkinter package.